FIRST SESSION COURSES

 For further information and to register, go to https://www.limmudboston.org.

 At LimmudBoston “Everyone is a Learner.”
 Join hundreds of other Jews from the greater Boston area at nearly one hundred lectures, workshops, and hands-on sessions exploring Torah, Jewish texts, life-cycle events, spirituality, meditation, movement, music, food, and much more.
 Temple Aliyah is particularly proud of LimmudBoston because many of our members present at, and attend, LimmudBoston.
-Additionally, our very own Alan Teperow, Temple Aliyah Director of Engagement, is a past chair of Limmud Boston and presently sits on the advisory board, and Sharon Solomon, our synagogue administrator, has been the volunteer chairperson for the last three years.
+Additionally, our very own Alan Teperow, Temple Aliyah Director of Engagement, is a past chair of Limmud Boston and presently sits on the advisory board.

 Please click here to see the biographies of all of the instructors in this year's Adult Ed programs.